The tyrant in his body is but the slave of the tyrant in his soul.

 The Crossing

-The full list of Palestinian/Arab and Iranian films.
+Here’s a full but not yet exhaustive list of notable Palestinian/Arab, Iranian, Turkish AND Kurdish films.
 As stated on the accompanying page, some of the Palestinian films were made in Israel and primarily with Israeli money, but I think you have to be a bit of an ideological hardass to say that that automatically makes them unPalestinian, and since they speak of the Palestinian perspective, they are to be found here.
-I think that it’s also clear that the Egyptian and Iranian film industies, in particular, are much bigger than what is seen here, but of course they are not at the centre of my focus.
+I think that it’s also clear that the Egyptian and Iranian film industies, in particular, are much bigger than what is seen here, but of course they were not central to my focus at the beginning.
+Note that as of April 2026 I’ve added comments to the blog (at the bottom of the page, of course), so if you have any information about gaping holes on my list, feel free to write something.

 Palestinian films from/about Gaza and the Occupied Territories